seibert-media/automatix/README.md

 To abort the current automatix and jump to the next batch item you can raise the `SkipBatchItemException`.
-For aborting the whole automatix process raise `AbortException`.
+For aborting the whole automatix process raise `AbortException(return_code: int)`.
 In both cases the cleanup pipeline is executed.
 Same is the case for selecting `a`:abort or `c`:continue when asked (interactive or error).

 # BEST PRACTISES